-World Food Prices Rise For First Time In 7 Months: FAO
+World food prices rise for first time in 7 months: FAO

-Paris: Global food prices rose in March, the first increase since July, pulled higher by cooking oil prices despite the cost of grains continuing to ease, the UN's food and Agricultural Organization said on Friday.
+Global food prices rose in March, the first increase since July, pulled higher by cooking oil prices despite the cost of grains continuing to ease, the UN's Food and Agricultural Organization said Friday.

 The sub-index for vegetable oils jumped by 8.0 percent over the month to reach a one-year high.
 The FAO said prices for palm, soy, sunflower and rapeseed oils all climbed higher.